stacksmith/cepl-youtube-examples/vid1.md

 October 18, 2016

+# vid1.step1.lisp
-First of all, let's get to the starting point of the video and load the code to display a red rectangle.
+First of all, let's get to the starting point of the video and load the code to display a blue rectangle.

-- Load the REPL
-- (ql:quickload :cepl.sdl2)
-- (cepl:repl)
-- (ql:quickload :cepl.examples)
-- (in-package :cepl.examples)

 In Emacs, open "vid1.step1.lisp", and compile it with C-c C-k.